lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-publish-contribution-folder-to-aem-assets.md

 >
 >It is recommended to release the upload space after publishing the contribution folder to Experience Manager Assets so that it is available to the other Brand Portal users for contribution.
 >
->If there is a need to extend the upload limit of your Brand Portal tenant beyond **10**GB, contact Adobe Support specifying the requirement.
+>If there is a need to extend the upload limit of your Brand Portal tenant beyond **10**GB, contact Customer Support specifying the requirement.

 **To upload new assets:**